Know Your Customer

 - EMail, SMS or by post: A verification link is sent to the requestor wherein the requestor can follow online instructions to verify his/her identity.

-The first two options are often pursued when the organization does not know—or does not have a working relationship with—the customer.
+The first two options are often pursued when the organisation does not know—or does not have a working relationship with—the customer.
 Verification via email, SMS or post is typically done when there is a history between the parties, but confirmation is needed to ensure that the requester is genuine.

 Civica's Case Management platform operates under the premise that effective communication facilitates understanding, transparency and overall efficiency.
-This applies to all parties and relationships, whether internal (e.g. between case management colleagues) or external (e.g. between the organization and its customers).
+This applies to all parties and relationships, whether internal (e.g. between case management colleagues) or external (e.g. between the organisation and its customers).

 Internally, frontline staff and power users can easily collaborate and share information when working on GDPR related cases.
 The Case Management platform automatically notifies stakeholders whenever the need arises, such as when a new case is assigned or when a customer submits identity verification documents.
 Externally, the Case Management platform acts as a fully self-contained environment in terms of communications.
 Emails can be composed and sent directly from within the platform — automated features proactively create ID verification links and enable case handlers to quickly send emails to customers using personalised template content.
-The seamless integration of identity verification features within a highly collaborative and workflow-centric environment means that your organization is less likely to encounter GDPR compliance issues.
+The seamless integration of identity verification features within a highly collaborative and workflow-centric environment means that your organisation is less likely to encounter GDPR compliance issues.
 Comprehensive audit trails coupled with secure data delivery features result in a case management framework that prioritises data security, transparency and regulatory compliance.